CodeYourFuture/CYF-Workshops/git-day-1/README.md

 - make local changes and commit them to our branch "week-1-workshop",

-so our history ends up looking something like this:
+so our history looks something like this:

 ```mermaid
 ---